Multi-fidelity estimators for coronary circulation models under clinically-informed data uncertainty: Input and output uncertainties

-Due to the significant challenge of measuring the intramyocardial pressure \emph{in-vivo}, the left ventricular pressure and its time-derivative are often used as a viable replacement (see, e.g.,~\cite{Sankaran2012, Ramachandra2017, Tran2017, Tran2019}).
+Due to the significant challenge of measuring the intramyocardial pressure, { P$_\text{im}$}, \emph{in-vivo}, the left ventricular pressure and its time-derivative are often used as a viable replacement~\cite{Sankaran2012, Ramachandra2017, Tran2017, Tran2019}.
 This is clearly an approximation, whose effect on the simulation results is rarely discussed in the literature, despite the key importance of intramyocardial pressure in defining the diastolic character of coronary flow.
 This may relate to the use of open loop boundary conditions with prescribed coronary flow in many studies.
-Here, rather than a flow, we prescribe an inlet pressure and additionally model the uncertain intramyocardial pressure time-derivative P$_\text{im,t}$ as a stochastic process in time.
-To do so, we perturbed a baseline intramyocardial pressure time derivative~\cite{Tran2017} using a zero-mean Gaussian process having standard deviation equal to $0.1\cdot\max_{t\in[0,T]}\,\text{P}_\text{im,t}$, with $T$ the heart cycle duration (Figure~\ref{fig:4}(d)).
+Here, rather than a flow, we prescribe an inlet pressure and additionally model the uncertain intramyocardial pressure time-derivative P$_\text{im,t}$ as a stochastic process in time. { P$_\text{im,t}(t,\omega)$ is modeled with the K-L expansion with a four dimensional random variable.} We perturbed a baseline intramyocardial pressure time derivative~\cite{Tran2017} using a zero-mean Gaussian process having standard deviation equal to $\sigma=0.1\cdot\max_{t\in[0,T]}\,\text{P}_\text{im,t}$, with $T$ the heart cycle duration (Figure~\ref{fig:4}(d)).